Rjohn217/My-Portfolio/README.md

 - Responsive design
 - Programming languages section with images representing each language
 - Technical skills section displayed as a table
-- Contact form for easy communication
+- Contact form for easy communication using Formspree
 - Footer with clickable thumbnail icons for LinkedIn and GitHub profiles

 ## Setup